What is an investment trust?

-Another major difference between investment and unit trusts is that investment trusts can borrow money to invest.
-This ability (known as gearing) can have a dramatic effect on the value of your investments.
+Another major difference between investment and unit trusts is that investment trusts can borrow money to invest, known as 'gearing', which can have a dramatic effect on the value of your investments.

 This means the more borrowing a trust has, the greater the capital risk you face, but you also have the potential for higher returns.
 The combined effect of gearing and the discount means investment trusts are likely to be more volatile than equivalent unit trusts.

 This means if you invest in investment trusts you should be prepared for a rockier road with bigger ups and downs.

 But not all investment trusts gear.
 The AIC publishes details of each trusts gearing policy - a gearing rating of 100 means the trust has no borrowing, a rating of 110 means your gains or losses will be magnified by 10%, etc - in other words, the trust has gearing of 10% of total assets.

 Traditionally, investment trusts have had lower ongoing charges than open-ended unit trusts and Oeics for a few reasons: